mastodon/documentation/Using-the-API/Tips-for-app-developers.md

 ## Formatting

 The API delivers already formatted HTML to your app.
-This isn't ideal since not all apps are based on HTML, but this is not fixable as it's part of the way federation between potentially different server software works.
+This isn’t ideal since not all apps are based on HTML, but this is not fixable as it’s part of the way federation between potentially different server software works.

 #### What HTML may come up